 In the Russian-LinkedIn case, Russia deemed LinkedIn to not be respecting its data sovereignty laws since they were storing data in a different country.
 Post-Brexit, UK companies might have to deal with similar issues if they store UK data in the EU, or EU data in the UK.

-Data resides in physical warehouses (data centers) and is governed by the laws of the land.
+Data resides in physical warehouses (data centres) and is governed by the laws of the land.
 Hence why data residency could become the unwitting victim of a messy divorce between the UK and EU.
 As we negotiate Brexit, certain data legalities will be subject to change.

-For instance, come 2019, UK companies may not be able to house information about their European customers on UK soil and vice versa.
+UK companies may not be able to house information about their European customers on UK soil and vice versa.

 The end-result could spell an exodus of multinational companies, as they follow the Pied Piper’s data trail all the way to Dublin, Paris or Frankfurt.
-The flip side of this scenario is that data on UK citizens currently held in Europe would have to be repatriated back to British data centers.
+The flip side of this scenario is that data on UK citizens currently held in Europe would have to be repatriated back to British data centres.

 Winning sovereignty but losing data flows

-But moving cloud suppliers is a Herculean task, given the change management planning that needs to be done up-front (many companies don’t even know where their data resides) to overcome vendor lock-in and business disruption.
+But moving cloud suppliers is a Herculean task, given the management planning that needs to be done up-front (many companies don’t even know where their data resides) to overcome vendor lock-in and business disruption.
 VMWare estimates it would cost UK organizations an average £1.6m to move their data from one location to another - and that’s a conservative calculation.